Operations & Training

 In addition, members of the Regiment have deployed in support of 1 SCOTS, the Specialized Infantry Battalion and regularly have the opportunity to deploy on operations all over the world.

-The British Army Training Unit Suffield (BATUS) in Alberta, Canada, has hosted the Welsh Warriors a number of times and allows the Regiment to train in a fully manned and equipped Battlegroup.
+The British Army Training Unit Suffield (BATUS) in Alberta, Canada, has hosted the Welsh Warriors a number of times and allows the Regiment to train in a fully staffed and equipped Battlegroup.
 The Royal Welsh have routinely demonstrated their effectiveness, professionalism and capability when being tested on the prairie.

-Our soldiers and officers are required to develop professionally through field and class based courses, which in time allows them to promote and specialise in specific roles such as support weapons, intelligence or instructor based roles.
+Our soldiers and officers are required to develop professionally through field and class-based courses, which in time allows them to promote and specialise in specific roles such as support weapons, intelligence or instructor-based roles.